 of an abstract class as abstract, even if they are concrete.
 This causes spurious errors

 about unimplemented abstract methods.
-Specifying true
+Specifying true for this property

 disables checks for unimplemented abstract methods.